gakopyan-sinergo/java-test-task/README.md

 # java-test-task

+*Fork and make PR after complete*

 ## Create a HTTP REST API with the following functionality:

 1) A simple CRUD(Create Read Update Delete) REST JSON service for accounts under the route "/accounts".
 Important: the accounts must have a unique integer id for getting accountDetails in point "2" of the required task.

 2) A third-party service is used to get an accountDetails string.
 The third-party service uses socket communication with TLS1.2, you should be able to establish a connection and send/receive JSON messages.
 For getting the accountDetails string, you must send a JSON request in the form of {"id":3}, and will receive a JSON response in the form of `{"id":3, accountDetails:"jhf7yf83h92h37d287u2nc9728c9h02897gc230c308g"}`.
+Service URI `94.130.41.74:8000`

 ### Optional functionality for bonus points: